Staged on open fields on the north edge of Dartmoor with fantastic panoramic views of the surrounding area.

 The 15th family friendly Chagstock takes place over 2 days on Friday 23rd and Saturday 24th July 2021 at Whiddon Down, about 4 miles east of Okehampton, Chagford, Devon.

-Acts so far are headliners Scouting For Girls, and Seasick Steve.
-There's much more to be announced.
+Acts so far include Scouting For Girls, Seasick Steve, Town Of Cats, Elles Bailey, Cable Street Collective, Cut Capers, and more.
+There's more to be announced.

 Tickets are on sale, currently priced as follows:-